 - What to Wear in Venice in Winter

 - Venice Accommodations

 - Venice Transportation

 Traditionally, Venetian style is fanciful and somewhat opulent.
 Renowned for pretty things, from its Murano glass – colorful, elaborated and crafted in the city for centuries – to its well-documented history of courtesan-culture, style-wise, Venetians have an affinity for the floral, the feminine, and the decadent.

 Fashion at the height of the Renaissance looked very different from what you would see a typical Venetian woman wearing today, but there is still a lingering air of romanticism in popular fashion.

-As Venice boasts a more sophisticated, classic look, aim for a mix of fitted dark pants and classic-cut shirts.
+As Venice boasts a more sophisticated, classic look, aim for a mix of fitted dark pants and classic-cut shirts when creating your travel capsule wardrobe.
 You’ll notice many people wearing neutral colors, but the items are fitted and polished.
 Think Audrey Hepburn’s style in Roman Holiday and Sabrina.
 Fitted, dark and classic.

 Keep in mind that dress codes are enforced at some of the most prestigious establishments, such as Harry’s Bar, where you can toast to your trip with the original Cipriani bellini.
 This means you’ll need to add a few dressier and conservative pieces to your Venice packing list.

 Check out this Italian outfits for multi-city trips to Italy!

 Weather can change rapidly in Venice in the spring, which will impact your choices on what to wear in Venice.
 In the months closer to summer, days are often warm and pleasant, and nights refreshingly cool.
 However, in the early spring months, days can range from warm and sunny to dreary and rainy.